Skip to content

 Comment

-This exercise complements gasshō by developing strength in the back of the hands.
+This exercise complements gasshō by developing strength in the back of the hand.